AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/automated-workflow/manage-proof-configured-auto-workflow.md

 product-area: documents
 navigation-topic: automated-workflow-workfront-proof
 title: Manage a proof configured with an Automated Workflow in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: You can conveniently track the progress of your Automated Workflow proofs in the Workflow section of the Proof details page.
+You can view the work done on each stage and modify, add, start and lock the stages on your proof.
 ---

-# Manage a *proof* configured with an Automated Workflow in *Workfront Proof*
+# Manage a `proof` configured with an Automated Workflow in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-You can conveniently track the progress of your Automated Workflow *proofs* in the Workflow section of the Proof details page.
-You can view the work done on each stage and modify, add, start and lock the stages on your *proof*.
+You can conveniently track the progress of your Automated Workflow `proofs` in the Workflow section of the Proof details page.
+You can view the work done on each stage and modify, add, start and lock the stages on your `proof`.

 ## View an Automated Workflow